carlosb1/labdoo-api/README.txt

 remote-deploy-nodes.
 It deploys main modules to use the API.
 It includes operations to manage laptops and parse their laptops remote-clean-nodes.
 It connects to the Labdoo web page and cleans the nodes labdoo module

+remote-deploy-facebook_stats.
+It deploys the necessary facebook module with all its scripts remote-clean-facebook_stats.
+It connects to the Labdoo web page and cleans the facebook labdoo module

 remote-stop.
-It stops Labdoo remote server.
+It stops Labdoo remote server. remote-restart.
-remote-restart.
 It restart Labdoo remote server.
 remote-deploy.
 It deploys Labdoo remote server.